momalab/cealdemo/README.md

 expected to be slightly different from those presented in the paper.

 Files:
-1. usage.pdf - extract from the technical document
+* usage.pdf - extract from the CEAL technical document (to be released separately)
-2. ceal.exe - Windows executable, Win7 or higher version is required
+* ceal.exe - Windows executable, Win7 or higher version is required
-3. tests.zip - selected test cases
+* tests.zip - selected test cases

 How to run the PIR example:
 -   Unpack tests.zip